Latina and black adolescents may be more vulnerable to reproductive coercion

 "When he threw them out, I yelled at him," said Victoria, 20, who does not want her full name disclosed.
 "He just ended up laughing.
 All he said was 'chill,'" she told NBC News.

 Now Victoria, who expects to graduate with her bachelor's degree next year, is also preparing to become a mother.
-She feels as though she has let herself and her family down for not identifying her ex's abusive and manipulative behavior, even though experts say the kind of abuse she struggled with is pervasive among adolescent girls and not discussed nearly enough.
+She feels as though she has let herself and her family down for not identifying her ex's abusive and manipulative behavior, even though experts say the kind of abuse she struggled with is pervasive among young women and adolescent girls younger than Victoria —and it's not discussed nearly enough.

 Approximately one-in-eight sexually active high school girls have experienced reproductive coercion, a form of relationship abuse that increases the risk for unintended pregnancy and can include contraception sabotage, condom manipulation and pressure for the partner to become pregnant when they don’t want to be, according to a recent study published in the journal “Obstetrics & Gynecology,”